bsouthga/bsouthga.dev/public/markdown/color-gradients-with-python.md

             "{0:x}".format(v) for v in RGB])
 ```

-With colors as vectors, gradients can then be thought of as functions of colors, with each component of @@@\vec{c}@@@ evolving for different input values.
+With colors as vectors, gradients can then be thought of as functions of colors, with each component of $$\vec{c}$$ evolving for different input values.

 ## Linear Gradients and Linear Interpolation

 The simplest type of gradient we can have between two colors is a linear gradient.
 As the name suggests, this gradient is a function representing a line between the two input colors.
-The following is an example of a gradient that varies from black to gray to white, taking in a value of @@@t \in [0,1]@@@ which specifies how far along the gradient the desired output color should be:
+The following is an example of a gradient that varies from black to gray to white, taking in a value of $$t \in [0,1]$$ which specifies how far along the gradient the desired output color should be:

-@@@
+$$
 \displaystyle
  gradient(t) = \vec{c}_1 + (t)\left(\vec{c}_2-\vec{c}_1\right)
-@@@
+$$

-@@@
+$$
 \displaystyle
 BlackToWhite(t) = [0,0,0] + (t)[255,255,255]
-@@@
+$$

 In Python, I implemented this as a function which, given two hex imputs, returns a dictionary containing a desired number of hex colors evenly spaced between them as well as the corresponding RGB decimal components as individual series.